cellux/mixtape/README.md

 - `C-Enter` — evaluate buffer without starting playback.
 - `C-g` or `Escape` — cancel the current evaluation (and reset transient state).

+`C-Enter` is useful while developing a patch: it checks the result without interrupting what is playing. `C-p` evaluates only when the buffer changed;
-Evaluation happens in the background; progress is shown while rendering finite streams to a tape.
+otherwise it replays the last successful result.
+Evaluation happens in the background, and the editor shows progress while a finite stream is rendering.

 ### Buffers